Blackangoo/DDLS_Project/README.md

 - To download the dependencies: **pip3 install -r requirements.txt**

-# Dataset: We use 1 datasets: MNIST
+# Dataset: We use 1 dataset: MNIST
 - To generate non-idd MNIST Data:
   - Access data/Mnist and run: "python3 generate_niid_20users.py"
 - To generate non-iid MNIST Data based on a Dirichlet distribution: